Branch Brook Park

 Branch Brook Park is a county park of Essex County, New Jersey.
 It is located in the North Ward of Newark, between the neighborhoods of Forest Hill and Roseville.
 A portion of the park is also located within the Township of Belleville.
 At 360 acre, Branch Brook Park is the largest public park in the city of Newark.

-The park is noted for the largest collection of cherry blossom trees in the United States, having over 5,000 in more than eighteen different varieties collectively called Cherryblossomland, as well as its spectacular Cherry Blossom Festival each April.
+The park is noted for the largest collection of cherry blossom trees in the United States, having over 5,000 in more than eighteen different varieties collectively called Cherryblossomland, as well as a Cherry Blossom Festival each April.